 Reciprocal space points for the calculation of bands.
-This keyword is meant to facilitate the management of kpoints exploiting the functionality of the class KpointsData.
-The full list of kpoints must be passed to the class and they must be in units of the reciprocal lattice vectors.
-Moreover the cell must be set in the KpointsData class.
+The full list of kpoints must be passed to bandskpoints and they must be in units of the reciprocal lattice vectors.
+There is no obligation to set the cell in bandskpoints, however this might be useful in order to exploit the functionality of the class KpointsData.
+If set, the cell must be the same of the input structure.
+Some examples on how to pass the kpoints are the following.

-This can be achieved manually listing a set of kpoints:
+One can manually listing a set of isolated kpoints:: from aiida.orm import KpointsData bandsk-points=KpointsData() kpp = [(0.1, 0.1, 0.1), (0.5, 0.5, 0.5), (0., 0., 0.)] bandskpoints.set kpoints(kpp)

-'''

-from aiida.orm import KpointsData

-bandskpoints=KpointsData()

-bandskpoints.set_cell(structure.cell, structure.pbc)

-kpp = [(0.500, 0.250, 0.750), (0.500, 0.500, 0.500), (0., 0., 0.)]

-bandskpoints.set_kpoints(kpp)

-'''